 Online petitions (ePetitions)

 An e-Petition is a petition which collects signatures online, and is available to anyone who lives, works or studies in Bury.
 The system allows you to complete an on-line petition form or allows you to sign a petition set up by someone else.
-E-petitions will remain live for a period of up to 6 months.
+E-petitions will remain live for a period of one, two or three months.

 Submitting a standard (paper) petition